SoftInstigate/restheart/README.md

 ## Introduction

-RESTHeart is the most popular **API** for **MongoDB**.
-All MongoDB's capabilities can be automatically accessed via REST, GraphQL and WebSocket APIs.
+RESTHeart is a modern bRuntime for Microservices, designed to radically simplify server-side development and deployment.

 RESTHeart provides out-of-the-box:

-1. Data persistence via MongoDB.
+1. Polyglot Development Framework supporting Java, Kotlin, JavaScript and TypeScript
+2. Data persistence on MongoDB with REST, GraphQL and WebSocket APIs
-1. Secure Identity and Access Management.
+3. Secure Identity and Access Management
-1. API with JSON messages.

-RESTHeart is a modern backend for Web and Mobile apps, designed to radically simplify server-side development and deployment.

-RESTHeart comes with complete functionalities out of the box, but you can extend it with Java to implement custom services.

 ## Download